Introduction: Meditations in Catholic France

 Through all of that, has come an ever deepening conviction regarding the work, the mighty work that is being done “to bypass the Mystery of Golgotha” as Rudolf Steiner once put it.
 The mighty work being done to obscure, that is, the Mystery of Jesus Christ …

-Yes, we have the Da Vinci Code which would tell us, as its leading protagonists do, that ‘Almost everything our fathers taught us about Christ is false” and that “Nothing in Christianity is original.”
+Yes, we have the Da Vinci Code which would tell us, as its leading protagonists do, that:

 There is nothing then inspired with all these mystics, theologians, philosophers and saints.
 At best, they are dupes.
 And at worst?
-Those who would follow Dan Brown can only conclude that everything from the original writers of the Gospels to all the Christian mystics and saints, all of these, all, all are, at best, deluded.
-Thus that which the Church teaches us about the Mystery of Christ has almost nothing to do with the truth.
+Those who would follow Dan Brown can only conclude that everything from the original writers of the Gospels to all the Christian mystics and saints, all of these, all, are at best, deluded.
+That which the Church teaches us about the Mystery of Christ has almost nothing to do with the truth.

 But to return to my theme, the true question in my heart is, again, how to help to serve His work.
 Ranting about The Da Vinci Code will not achieve that.
 Although perhaps what will, perhaps what will, is really allowing myself to WEEP at the immense, unfolding tragedy to which those best selling pages speak: the full-scale tragedy of the vast attempt to bury Christ … Yes, not to rant, but to weep, to weep and act …

 Am I weeping enough?
 Am I acting enough?
 These are questions in my soul.
 As I ask them answers come.
 I do not know if they are true.